On this page

 With Amplitude's Lookup Table feature, you can import your own data and map it to ingested properties to create an enhanced set of event and user properties.

 • Enrich data using ingested property values.
-Let's say you've captured an event called Purchased with an event property named SKU.
-The SKU value itself doesn’t inherently hold a lot of meaning.
-But with your list of all the SKUs and their corresponding product names, you can use this feature to create a new property called Product Name and have it automatically populate based on that list.
+Say you've captured an event called Purchased with an event property named SKU.
+The SKU value itself doesn't inherently hold a lot of meaning.
+With your list of all the SKUs and their corresponding product names, you can use this feature to create a new property called Product Name that populates automatically based on that list.

 • Bulk change or fix property values.
 Imagine you've captured a user property called Language Code and passed in language codes (en_US, fr_FR, de_DE, etc.).
-This is difficult to read, so you want a Language property that maps to friendlier values like English, French, and German.
+These codes are difficult to read, so you want a Language property that maps to friendlier values like English, French, and German.
 Use this feature to create a new property called Language that maps the language codes to the language names.

 • Bulk filter long lists.
-You want to see user behavior for a specific region and you have a list of all the customers and their regions.
-Use this to map each customer to a region, creating a new Region property.
-Now you can filter specifically to each region in a chart.
+To analyze user behavior for a specific region when you have a list of all customers and their regions, use this feature to map each customer to a region, creating a new Region property.
+You can then filter to each region in a chart.

-Lookup Tables may not exceed 100MB or 1 million rows.
+Lookup Tables can't exceed 100MB or 1 million rows.
 Contact your Amplitude CSM if you have data that exceeds this limit.

 Create a Lookup Table

-Before you can get started using Lookup Tables, you’ll need:
+Before you can start using Lookup Tables, you need:

-• An event property or user property to create a mapping from, and
+• An event property or user property to create a mapping from.

 • A .CSV that has the data you want to map to.
 The first column data must correspond to the mapping property value and must contain unique values.

-Lookup Tables are looking for exact matches, and are case-sensitive.
+Lookup Tables look for exact matches, and are case-sensitive.

 To create a new Lookup Table in Amplitude Data, follow these steps: